jmcrego/MiNMT/README.md

 * SentencePiece models:
   * src_spm
   * tgt_spm

-(source and target vocabularies are contained in SentencePiece model files)
+(source and target vocabularies are contained in SentencePiece models)

 Default network options are:
 ```